Skip to content

 All graduands and their guests should remain until the ceremony ends to minimise disruption and to ensure that each graduand’s achievements are honoured in the same way.

-The University aims to keep ceremonies arounds 1.5 hours long to ensure comfort and success of the ceremonies.
+The University aims to keep ceremonies approximately to 1 hour and 30 minutes long.

 The start and the end of the ceremony is announced by the academic procession.
 On completion of the ceremony, our new graduates are invited to join the academic procession and we ask that guests join the procession behind our graduates as it is led out of the Cathedral.